 Blanchet’s mission to the Cascades is perhaps his first visit to this location.
 His interactions with Tamakoun, also later called Tomaquin, are quite revealing of the tribe and its divisions.
 The notation about villages on the two banks suggests a different leadership and some division in the tribe.
-Tamakoun does not suggest that the attentions of the Methodists or the Catholics are in any way undesirable only that there is a difference, yet he had become Catholic by this account.
+Tamakoun does not suggest that the attentions of the Methodists or the Catholics are in any way undesirable only that there is a difference, yet he had become coverted to Catholic by this account.

 It is in this location that Blanchet’s ethnographic notes really show the tribal culture.
 His notes about the somewhat slow and gradual movements of the Cascades to the west to eventually inhabit the islands by Vancouver are quite revealing.
 The tribe’s annual movements away from the cold Columbia Gorge to a much warmer climate during the winter is a planned and gradual activity, where resources are gathered along the way at specific sites.
 They appear to travel for a day, then stop for several days while fishing or gathering, then in a week they will move further west.
 This suggests that the Cascades had really two main village sites, one at the Cascades, and one on the islands in the Columbia near Vancouver, or across from the entrance to the Willamette.
 The model appears to be seasonal main villages along the Columbia River, a truly unique model of seasonal round lifeways.

-The Clatsops have a similar yet different pattern.
+The Clatsops have a different pattern.
 During the Lewis and Clark stay at Fort Clatsop, the corps are forced to trade with the Clatsops for food, as they do not know how to acquire food in this foreign land in the middle of the winter.
 So they have to trade with the Clatsops, who agree to remove from their winter quarters, a winter village inland up a river and away from the Columbia.
 Their winter village us a river is, therefore, a refuge from the extreme cold and winds of the Columbia River estuary and the Pacific Ocean in the midst of the winter.

 Then Blanchet notes the use of the bell to attract people to the sermon.
 He then notes that Tamakoun had been provided with his own bell.
 This may be the origin of the use of the bell in the tribal Seven Drums ceremonies that are now practiced at Warm Springs, Yakima, Umatilla and other reservations in the region.
 Some years ago I had visited the Warm Springs and as they always open with a ceremony, a Seven Drums ceremony, I noted the use of a bell, a musical instrument not of native origin in this form.
 I asked when the bell became part of the ceremony and someone said it had always been there.
 For the practitioners of the Seven Drums, the bell has likely indeed always been there, but then Seven Drums is assumed in scholarship a recent melding of some elements of Christianity and Native religion, likely more native than not, and the bell is now an integral part of it.
 The bell was then introduced to the tribes on the Columbia River through the Catholic priests and became endemic in their culture from 1840 and thereafter.
 Tribes had bell-like gongs they made for ceremonies.
 The Kalapuyans made a gong from a well-dried, perhaps fire-hardened, slab of cedar, which they hung and would bang as a gong or bell.
 It is perhaps an instrument like this that the bell replaced due to its clear metallic sound.

-Finally, Tamakoun himself is a remarkable chief. he is clearly interested in learning from Blanchet and speaks with him for land hours about religion.
+Finally, Tamakoun himself is a remarkable chief. he is clearly interested in learning from Blanchet and speaks with him for long hours about religion.
 He had accepted Catholicism and denounced Methodism.
 But his appearance in 1841 is truly remarkable, as we see him still the main chief of the tribe in other ethnographic texts into the 1850s and is the main figure signing The Willamette Valley treaty for the tribe in 1855.
 His tenure is quite long which is itself interesting.
 Chiefs tended to only last in this era for 5-10 years at most.
 Tamakoun appears to have been the chief here for some 30-35 years.
 Chiefs Concomley (Clatsop) and Kiesno (Multnomah/Wapato) also had long tenures but they are anomalies.
-One reason for Takakoun’s ling life may be related to some of the rumors that he was a grandson of a Spaniard shipwrecked on the Washington Coast in the 1800s.
-This Spaniard Soto sired a son who became a Chief in his own right, who had a village on the Columbia.
+One reason for Takakoun’s long life may be related to some of the rumors that he was a grandson of a Spaniard shipwrecked on the Washington Coast in the 1800s.
+This Spaniard “Soto” sired a son who became a Chief in his own right, who had a village on the Columbia.
 Tamakuon is said to have come from tribes that were on the coast, which is the same origin as Soto, who had been enslaved, had at least one child and tattooed his name on the son’s arm, to be seen and visited by at least two sets of explorers, James Swan being one.
 If the story is true, then Tamakoun could have inherited immunity to European diseases and malaria that helped him survive through the malaria epidemic.
 Regardless the story is compelling.

 The Mission to the Cascades